vegaprotocol/token-frontend/README.md

 The desired chain for the app to work on.
 Should be mainnet for live, but ropsten for preview deploys.

-## REACT_APP_SHOW_NETWORK_SWITCHER

-Allows you to change the above dynamically in the application.
-Useful for testing, should be on for preview deploys/dev but should be for live.

 ## Example configs:

 The used config can be found in [netlify.toml](./netlify.toml).

 ```
 REACT_APP_CHAIN=0x3
-REACT_APP_SHOW_NETWORK_SWITCHER=1
 ```

 Example config file for testnet: